outpaddling/Coding-Standards/README.md

 Patches and merge requests that fall short will need to be cleaned up before they are incorporated.

+## Priorities

+General priorities for most of my software are as follows:

+1. Reliability/robustness
+2. Clear and concise documentation
+3. Performance
+4. Everything else

 ## Rule number 1

 Never let quality slip.
 Start with a simple, minimalist skeleton of a